rahrajlat/astro-airflow-hackathon/README.md

 The heart of the project is the `planet_exploration_rover` DAG, which controls a real wheeled rover and coordinates a complete physical exploration mission.

-The rover performs a motor systems check, moves forward one step at a time, and sends an ultrasonic distance reading back to Airflow before every movement.
-At the configured five-centimetre safety boundary, it stops and captures the obstacle with a computer USB camera.
+The rover performs a motor systems check, moves forward in three-pulse batches, and reads the ultrasonic distance before each exploration batch.
+At or below the default ten-centimetre detection threshold, it stops and captures the obstacle with a computer USB camera.
 Gemma Vision analyses the photograph and sensor telemetry, then an Airflow HITL task asks a human flight director to approve the next action.
-Airflow records outbound movement in XCom so the rover can reverse the same number of steps and return to base.
+Airflow records an outbound count in XCom for the return task.

 **Airflow features used:**